liolaarc/arc0/README.md

-# laarc/arc0

-A mirror of [arc0.tar](https://github.com/laarc/arc0/releases/download/1/arc0.tar), the first release of Arc.
+Mirror of [arc0.tar](https://github.com/laarc/arc0/releases/download/1/arc0.tar), the first release of Arc.

 See also: